yandex-cloud/docs/en/_api-ref/datalens/function-ref/all.md

 **Syntax:**`LOG10( number )`

 Returns the logarithm of the number `number` to base 10.
-Returns 'NULL' if the number is less than or equal to 0.
+Returns `NULL` if the number is less than or equal to 0.